nmajor/drizzle-pg-proxy/README.md

 - `APP_SECRET`: The secret key used to sign the JWT
 - `DATABASE_URL`: The postgres connection string

+The service listens on port `3030` and exposes the `/query` endpoint.
+Drizzle needs to be linked specifically to this `/query` endpoint.

 ### Deploying on Railway

 This template can easily be deployed with a linked postgresql database on Railway: